 The Stroke Recovery Association of NSW aims to maximise the recovery of individuals who have experienced a Stroke and reduce the impact on their family/carers and the community.
 The Association is a focal point for information about Stroke recovery and prevention.

 The Association was established in 1977 and since then has played a major role in the recovery and support of many Stroke survivors, assisted in the development of policy and best practice.
-It has also assisted in establishing some 52 Stroke Recovery Clubs throughout NSW.
+It has also assisted in establishing some 42 Stroke Recovery Clubs/Groups, 4 Stroke Choirs and offers a range of Online Stroke Support groups to survivors and carers throughout NSW.

 Currently the Stroke Recovery Association provides the following services:

 - 1300 Telephone Counselling

 - Advocacy and representation for Stroke survivors and carers

 Our Values and Beliefs